 Use swimming pool fences that meet Australian standards.
 Keep them in good working order.
-Securely cover birdbaths and ponds with wire mesh, or leave them empty until children are five years old.
+Securely cover birdbaths and ponds with wire mesh, or leave them empty until children are at least 5 years old.

 For safe fun with water, always watch your child and stay within arm’s reach – even if your child can swim.

 For pedestrian safety, always supervise children.
 Hold hands near cars, roads and driveways.
 Reverse down driveways only when you know where children are.